DamilolaAhmadu/Fraud_Analysis/README.md

 * #### 60% of fraud transaction occours using cash-out-type method.

     **FALSE:** The fraud transaction occours in transfer and cash-out type.
-However they are almost the same value.
+However they are almost the same values.

     ![hypothesis3](reports/figures/hypothesis3_cycle1.png)